-Every organization needs to identify and adopt guidelines and good practices for the standardization of their own sales cycle under the specifics of each industry.
-For this, they need to define processes that reflect critical activities of each service provided as well as the market where they belong.
-In the case of sales organizations, there are seven generic sales processes defined by authors Moncrief and Marshall as: "prospecting, pre-approach, approach, sales presentation, handling objections and overcoming resistance, closing the sales and sales follow-up" (Moncrief & Marshall, 2005).
+Every organization needs to identify and adopt guidelines and good practices for the standardization of their activity and the development of their employees as well as the organization.
+For this, they need to define processes that reflect key activities of each service provided as well as the industry where they belong.
+In the case of sales organizations, there are seven generic sales processes defined that are: prospecting, pre-approach, approach, sales presentation, handling objections and overcoming resistance, closing the sales and sales follow-up (Moncrief & Marshall, 2005).

-Prospecting is the first step in an active sales cycle and is defined as: "the search and identification of potential customers who may be interested in an organization's product or service" (Moncrief & Marshall, 2005).
+Prospecting is the first step in an effective sales cycle and is defined as the search and identification of potential customers who may be interested in an organization's product or service (Moncrief & Marshall, 2005).

-Pre-approach is the second step in the sales cycle and is defined as the set of actions that need to be performed and prepared prior to the contact with the potential customer.
-(Moncrief & Marshall, 2005)

-The approach is the third step in the majority of sales cycles, and is defined as "the initial contact with the lead and its subsequent qualification" (Moncrief & Marshall, 2005).
+Pre-approach is the second step in the sales cycle and is defined as the set of activities that need to be performed and prepared prior to the contact with the potential customer.
+The approach is the third step in the sales cycle and is defined as the initial contact with the lead and its subsequent qualification (Moncrief & Marshall, 2005).

-The sales presentation is the fourth step in the sales cycle and is defined as the transference of one or more product/service to the prospective client.
-It starts with the analysis of the customer needs to be recorded in the CRM system.
-This information is later used to search products within the company's products and services, various options can be found to create an evaluation plan with all the options that fit what the customer wants (Kotler & Armstrong, Principles of Marketing, 2016).
+The sales presentation is the fourth step in the sales cycle and is defined as the conduction of one or more product/service presentations to the prospective customer.
+It starts with the analysis of the customer needs to be seen in the CRM system and by searching the company/organization's products and services to create an evaluation plan with all the options that fit what the customer wants (Kotler & Armstrong, Principles of Marketing, 2016).

-Handling objections and overcoming resistance is the fifth step in the sales cycle, at this point part of the pre-sales process, and is defined as "the identification and resolution of objections and resistance of the customers, that is, questions and hesitations regarding the product, service or organization" (Moncrief & Marshall, 2005).
+Handling objections and overcoming resistance is the fifth step in the sales cycle and is defined as the identification and resolution of objections and resistance of the customers, that is, questions and hesitations regarding the product, service or organization (Moncrief & Marshall, 2005).

-The close sale is the sixth step in the sales cycle and is defined as the completion of the period that can end with the proper selling or the loss of the opportunity.
-Its main objective is to "negotiate the terms and details of the sale and reach the agreement of both parties through a contract" (Kotler & Armstrong, Principles of Marketing, 2016).
+The close sale is the sixth step in the sales cycle and is defined as the completion of a sale of a product or service of an organization/company.
+Its main objective is to negotiate the terms and details of the sale and reach the agreement of both parties through a contract (Kotler & Armstrong, Principles of Marketing, 2016).

-Post-sale follow-up is the seventh step in the sales cycle and is defined in the post-sales process.
-It also involves the constant control of customer experiences, motivations, and needs.
-Its main objective is to create a long-term relationship with the customer, making sure the expectations are met.
-Kotler and Armstrong define the first steps as: "the process begins with making periodic follow-up calls and communications with customers to understand their concerns and answer their questions" (Kotler & Armstrong, Principles of Marketing, 2016).
+Post-sale follow-up is the seventh step in the sales cycle and is defined as being the constant follow up of customer experiences, motivations, desires, and needs.
+Its main objective is to create a relationship with the customer, maintaining constant contact to know if the product/service offered is in accordance with expectations.
+This process begins with making periodic follow-up calls and communications with customers to understand their concerns and answer their questions (Kotler & Armstrong, Principles of Marketing, 2016).

-However, there are other authors who identify the generic sales processes as "understanding the customer, approaching the customer, needs discovery, presentation, closing the sale and service and follow-up" (Schuldt & Totten, 2015).
-By comparing the different definitions, it is concluded that there are few differences between the existing definitions, except for the exclusion of the process 'handling objections and overcoming resistance' of authors like Schuldt and Totten (Schuldt & Totten, 2015).
+However, there are other authors who identify the generic sales processes as being: understanding the customer, approaching the customer, needs discovery, presentation, closing the sale and service and follow-up (Schuldt & Totten, 2015).
+By comparing the different processes, it is concluded that there are few differences between them, except for the given name and the exclusion of the process 'handling objections and overcoming resistance' (Schuldt & Totten, 2015).